Kidnapping: Other

-Kidnapping has sometimes been used by the family and friends of a member of an alleged cult as a method to remove the member from the alleged cult and begin a deprogramming process.
-Deprogramming and exit counseling have been used with the purpose of getting alleged cult members to abandon their groups' beliefs.
-The danger presented by cult groups has been used by deprogrammers to justify using the extreme act of kidnapping to get alleged members to change their allegiance away from the group.
+Kidnapping has sometimes been used by the family and friends of a cult member as a method to remove them from the cult and begin a deprogramming process to change their allegiance away from the group.

+Motivations for kidnapping cannot always be easily defined.
+During the 1990s and afterward, for example, the New York divorce coercion gang was involved in a sting of kidnappings.
+They would take Jewish husbands from their homes in New York and New Jersey and torture them in order for them to grant gittin, or religious divorces, to their wives.
+The gang is notorious for crimes of this nature.
+They were later apprehended for their crimes on 9 October 2013, in connection with a foiled kidnapping plot.

 By jurisdiction

+Jurisdiction of kidnapping varies depending on the country, with each one having their own way of defining and prosecuting the crime.
+Some such countries with clearly defined laws on kidnapping include:

 Australia

-In Australia, kidnapping is a criminal offence, as defined by either the State crimes act, or the Commonwealth Criminal Code.
-It is a serious indictable offence, and is punishable by up to 14 – 25 years imprisonment.
+In Australia, kidnapping is a criminal offence, as defined by either the State Crimes Act or the Commonwealth Criminal Code.
+It is a serious indictable offence, and is punishable by up to 25 years' imprisonment.

 Canada

 Kidnapping that does not result in a homicide is a hybrid offence that comes with a maximum possible penalty of life imprisonment (18 months if tried summarily).
 A murder that results from kidnapping is classified as 1st-degree, with a sentence of life imprisonment that results from conviction (the mandatory penalty for murder under Canadian law).